adstuart/azure-expressroute-globalreach-avs/README.md

 Today, AVS connects to the Azure VNet using a special implementation of ExpressRoute, entirely contained within the Azure Region.
 (ExpressRoute is more typically used for On-Premises connectivity).
 If you are completely new to AVS, checkout this document first - https://docs.microsoft.com/en-us/azure/azure-vmware/tutorial-expressroute-global-reach-private-cloud

+> This logic could equally apply to other Azure dedicated offerings, such as Skytap, SAP HLI and Baremetal.

 A typical topology looks as below.

 ![](images/2022-01-31-21-44-41.png)